asainsbury/ansible-cisco-oneshot/README.md

  - Backup after the change is complete.

 Most of the above will need to be broken out into roles, but that will come at a later date.

+## Example of how to run
+This play is work in progress, so not all of the features are complete. ansible-playbook oneshot.yml -vv --tags "show"